telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 * `multiple row`
 * `multiple cell`

-For more information on the selection functionality and its limitations, refer to the [introductory article of the Grid]({% slug overview_kendoui_grid_widget %}#configuration-Selection).
+For more information on the selection functionality and its limitations in the Grid, refer to the [introductory article of the widget]({% slug overview_kendoui_grid_widget %}#configuration-Selection).

 ### Paging